The Bankrate promise

 Take a look at your purchasing habits to help narrow down rewards categories that best match your spending.
 If you tend to eat out every night instead of cooking at home, a card with restaurant rewards, like the Capital One SavorOne Cash Rewards Credit Card, will probably be better for you than grocery rewards.
 If you rack up mileage on your car but don’t usually travel by plane, then gas rewards, like those offered by the Blue Cash Preferred® Card from American Express, will be of more value than airline rewards.
 Finally, you could consider a rewards card like the Citi Custom Cash℠ Card, which adjusts your rewards categories based on where you spend the most.

 Use your new rewards card in tandem with your current card to further maximize with complementary categories.
-Or consider a card with universal rewards, like the Citi® Double Cash Card (get 1 percent cash back when you buy and 1 percent when you pay your balance) or the Capital One Quicksilver Cash Rewards Credit Card (1.5 percent cash back on every purchase).
+Or, consider a card with universal rewards, like the Citi® Double Cash Card (get 1 percent cash back when you buy and 1 percent when you pay your balance) or the Capital One Quicksilver Cash Rewards Credit Card (1.5 percent cash back on every purchase).
+Here are our picks for the best rewards credit cards.

-Just make sure you stay on top of what you’re spending each month to avoid getting into debt.
+Just be sure to stay on top of what you’re spending each month to avoid getting into debt.

 You want to pay off card balances

 Another reason to open a second credit card is to help yourself get back on track and pay down debt.
-If you’ve racked up a high balance on your credit card, speed up your debt payoff with a balance transfer card that offers a zero percent interest introductory period.
-Introductory balance transfer periods generally range from 12 to 18 months, such as the Citi Simplicity® Card with its 18-month 0 percent intro purchase and balance transfer APR (then a variable APR of 14.74 percent to 24.74 percent).
+If you’ve racked up a high balance on your credit card, speed up your debt payoff with a balance transfer card that offers an introductory 0 percent APR period.
+Introductory balance transfer periods generally range from 12 months to as long as 21 months, as is the case with the Citi Simplicity® Card.
+This card offers 0 percent intro APR for 21 months on balance transfers made within the first four months of card ownership (18.49 percent to 29.24 percent variable thereafter).
 There’s also a 3 percent balance transfer fee with a $5 minimum.
-Balance transfers must be completed within 4 months of account opening.